A mutation-selection model for general genotypes with recombination: The convergence theorem

-With Proposition~\ref{P:pim} in hand, it will suffice to show for a number of generations $k$ with $0 \le k \le T n$ that $Q_{k} = (\mR \mM_{n}\mS_{n})^{k} P_{0}$, the probability measure that describes a population after $k$ rounds of selection, mutation, and recombination, is close to $Q'_{k} = (\mP\mM_{n}\mS_{n})^{k} P_{0}$, the probability measure that describes a population after $k$ rounds of selection, mutation, and complete Poissonization.
+The first of the three distances on the right-hand side has already been shown in Theorem~\ref{T:pim} to be bounded by $1/n$ times a constant depending on $T$.
+In other words, the measure describing the dynamical system is close to the measure $O_{k} = (\mP\mM_{n}\mS_{n})^{k} Q_{0}$, the Poisson probability measure that describes a population after $k$ rounds of selection, mutation, and complete Poissonization.

+What remains is to bound the second and third of the distance terms.
+We need to show that the Poisson measure $O_{k}$ is close to the Poisson measure $\mP Q_{k}$, and that $\mP Q_{k} $ is close to $Q_{k}$ itself, where $Q_{k} = (\mR \mM_{n}\mS_{n})^{k} Q_{0}$ is the probability measure that describes a population after $k$ rounds of selection, mutation, and recombination.